News

 grca@grandriver.ca

 As part of its ongoing maintenance program, the Grand River Conservation Authority (GRCA) is continuing a comprehensive project to restore the concrete of the Conestogo Dam.
 This project is a continuation of work completed on the dam over the last several years to repair normal damage caused by regular weather and ice events.
-Work is scheduled to start on or around June 5, 2025, with setup of the site already underway.
+The construction requires the reservoir to be drawn down gradually to allow the contractor access to portions of the upstream face of the dam, and then time to complete repairs.

 Contact Us